Probiotics and Diarrhea

 Ideally, we’d repopulate our gut with the whole range of natural gut flora, not just one or two hand-picked strains.
 This has been attempted for serious infections, starting back in 1958.
 Patients were given a fecal enema.
 Gut bacteria was taken from a healthy colon and inserted into someone else’s unhealthy colon.
 Or we can go the other route and administer the donor stool through the nose.
 Evidently, this route of administration saves time, is cheaper, and less inconvenient for the patient.

 Preferred stool donors (in order of preference) were spouses or significant others, family members, and then anyone else they could find (including medical staff).
-Doctors pick a nice soft specimen, whip it up in a household blender until smooth, put it through a coffee filter and then just squirt it up the patient’s nose through a tube and into their stomach.
+Doctors picked a nice soft specimen, whipped it up in a household blender until smooth, put it through a coffee filter and then just squirted it up the patient’s nose through a tube and into their stomach.
 Don’t try this at home!

 How receptive were the patients to this rather unusual smoothie recipe?
 None of the patients in this series raised objections to the proposed stool transplantation procedure on the basis that it “lacked aesthetic appeal.”
 However, since production of fresh material on demand is not always practical, researchers up in Minnesota recently introduced frozen donor material as another treatment option.
 All described in great detail in the latest review on the subject out of Yale entitled, “The Power of Poop.”